zerkz/JiraJockey/README.md

 * Git
  * Add post PR option to new PR submissions
+ * Disable submit PR button if console logs or writefiles are detected

 * Jira
  * Show completion status for dual FE, BE tickets